Read the lease carefully before you sign it!

 Just the lease to sign before you get the keys to your rented home?
 Cool!
 Hold on for a moment – the lease is actually a contract that sets out the terms and conditions under which you will rent your home.
 It is binding upon both the landlord and the tenant.
 The form and content of this commitment can vary depending on the circumstances.
 Once you have signed it, you are committed!
 Do not do this lightly.

 The lease sets out the principal rental terms and conditions.
-Although it can be agreed verbally and for a term presumed to be indefinite, it is always preferable to set it down in writing in as much detail as possible and to have it signed by all the parties concerned.
+Since the reform of tenancy legislation voted in July 2024, it must be drawn up in writing and signed by all the parties concerned.
 Here are the key provisions that a lease usually contains.

 Term of the tenancy